Jackson structured programming: Motivation for the method

-Jackson criticises the traditional single-loop version for failing to process the structure of the input file (repeating groups of records containing repeating individual records) in a natural way.
+Jackson criticises the traditional single-loop version for failing to process the structure of the input file (a sequence of groups containing repeating records) in a natural way.
 One sign of its unnatural design is that, in order to work properly, it is forced to include special code for handling the first and last record of the file.

 The basic method

 JSP uses semi-formal steps to capture the existing structure of a program's inputs and outputs in the structure of the program itself.

 The intent is to create programs which are easy to modify over their lifetime.
 Jackson's major insight was that requirement changes are usually minor tweaks to the existing structures.
 For a program constructed using JSP, the inputs, the outputs, and the internal structures of the program all match, so small changes to the inputs and outputs should translate into small changes to the program.

 JSP structures programs in terms of four component types: